UVVM/UVVM/doc/source/vvc_framework.rst

        scoreboard.
     #.
 Transaction info can be used in a DUT Model process that monitors and decodes the actual transaction info data in the test
        harness.
-The DUT Model will use the decoded transaction info and add expected data to the VVC scoreboard on the DUT receiving side, e.g. to the SBI_VVC_SB while a SBI VVC is responsible for performing the DUT read access and check received data with SBI_VVC_SB.
+The DUT Model will use the decoded transaction info and add expected data to the VVC scoreboard on the DUT receiving side, e.g. to the sbi_vvc_sb while a SBI VVC is responsible for performing the DUT read access and check received data with sbi_vvc_sb.
 See :ref:`Transaction Info Purpose <vvc_framework_transaction_info_purpose>`, example C, for how a
        DUT Model will appear in the test harness.

 .. _vvc_framework_transaction_info_mechanism: